eliona-smart-building-assistant/spreadsheet-report-app/README.md

 |apiKey|The API-Key for the desired eliona instance in order to communicate with the eliona instance|You can get the Key from the eliona engineering Team|
 |dbTimeZone|Defines the timezone the data was stored in the database.
 Enter the UTC offset as integer.|

+### Report Scheduler

+You can ether create an user based or report based schedule.
+If you like you can also mixe them together.

+The user based report will combine all reports to one attachment and send them to the required user.
+This will generate one mail per user even tho the user will receive multiple reports.

+With the report based schedule you will send one mail per report to different users.
+The mail will send by blind copy to every user.
+With this schedule one user may receive multiple mails.
+One mail for each report.

 ### Reports

 ```JSON